Mohammed is a seasoned banker with over twenty years of experience in the corporate and investment

 Islamic banking with emphasis on alternative investments, asset management, and banking operations.

-He is currently serving as an Advisor to the Board of Dubai-based Afkar Holding Limited.
+He is currently serving as an Advisor to the Board of Dubai-based Afkar Vision WLL.
 He started

 his career in 1999 with BBK and held several managerial roles in operations, investment, and